ShareAll sharing options for:Harry Potter and the Chamber of Secrets (2002) review

-Harry, back with his aunt and uncle on Privet Drive, eagerly awaits his second year at Hogwarts but, after the house elf Dobby appears, his school career is soon jeopardised.
-After some Weasley intervention he finds himself freed and flying to school in a Ford Anglia with best friend Ron.
+Harry (Daniel Radcliffe), back with his aunt and uncle on Privet Drive, eagerly awaits his second year at Hogwarts but, after the house elf Dobby appears, his school career is soon jeopardised.
+After some Weasley intervention he finds himself freed and flying to school in a Ford Anglia with best friend Ron (Rupert Grint).

 Although perhaps the worst of the Potter adaptations, Chamber of Secrets manages to retain much of the charm that the first instalment promised.
-Nothing is necessarily bad with Columbus’s second stint in the Potter director’s seat, but nothing particularly amazes either.
-Harry (Daniel Radcliffe)’s over-pronunciation, though somewhat quelled in the later films, grates a little whilst the film’s overall style feels a little dated thanks to the final parts of the series.
+Nothing is necessarily bad with Chris Columbus‘s second stint in the Potter director’s seat, but nothing particularly amazes either.
+Harry’s over-pronunciation, though somewhat quelled in the later films, grates a little whilst the film’s overall style feels a little dated thanks to the final parts of the series.

 Thankfully the Chamber of Secret’s charm is still enough to save it even if Dobby threatens to curtail the enjoyment.
-Kenneth Brannagh, currently wowing audiences with Thor, stars as the much-loved foppish Gilderoy Lockhart and causes many a heart to flutter on screen.
+Kenneth Brannagh stars as the much-loved foppish Gilderoy Lockhart and causes many a heart to flutter on screen.
 His published successes are soon queried leaving Harry and co. to pick up the pieces of his ineptitude whilst his colleagues continued jibes seem to jar with the serious dangers the school experiences.